Goodyear acquires Cooper in all-American tire deal

 Shareholders of Cooper Tire & Rubber Co., based in Findlay, Ohio, will get $41.75 in cash and about .9 shares of Goodyear common stock per share of Cooper stock.
 Based on Goodyear’s closing price on Friday, the total consideration for Cooper shareholders is $54.36 per share, a 24% premium to Cooper’s closing price on Friday.
 Shares in Cooper jumped 17% in premarket trading.

 The deal, which has been approved by the boards of both companies, is expected to close in the second half of this year.
-It would give shareholders of Goodyear, based in Akron, Ohio, about 84% of the company and Cooper shareholders with the remaining 16%, the companies said.
+It would give shareholders of Goodyear about 84% of the company and Cooper shareholders with the remaining 16%, the companies said.

+The company will be based in Goodyear’s home of Akron, Ohio.
+Cooper’s current headquarters is 132 miles away in Findlay, Ohio, where the company will continue to maintain a presence.